 No house remains at the Montgomery homestead, but it’s not hard to picture young Maud’s love of nature developing on this land.

 Maud’s childhood school (no longer standing) was near the Haunted Wood and within walking distance of her home.
-From its window she could see Cavendish Community Cemetery where her mother lay — where she is now.
+From its window she could see Cavendish Community Cemetery where her mother lay — and where Maud herself is now buried.

 Here’s a sweet token we found alongside the grave.